wmde/wikidata-wikibase-architecture/systems/overview/12-Glossary.md

 A component is a software unit with a well-defined interface and explicitly specified dependencies.
 A software component can be as small as a block of reusable code, or it can be as big as an entire application depending on the level of granularity a system is being looked at.

+## Connected Pages

+Pages on Client wikis for which there is a [Sitelink](#sitelink) on an Item on a Wikibase Repository are often referred to as connected or linked pages.
+Pages for which there isn't a Sitelink are called unconnected pages.

 ## [Datatype](https://www.wikidata.org/wiki/Help:Data_type)

 Datatype (or _propertyType_) is an attribute of a [Property](#property) specifying the type and shape of the [Datavalue](#datavalue) in each statement.
 Each property is assigned a pre-defined datatype, which usually can not be changed.
 Data types can only be defined by developers; the development of new datatypes is still in progress.